 Krampus at the Christmas Market in Munich

-Don’t miss the 2018 Krampus run around the Munich Christmas market.
-It is scheduled for December 9th from 3-5 PM and for December 23rd from 4-5 PM.
+Don’t miss the 2019 Krampus run around the Munich Christmas market.
+If you missed it on December 8, you have another chance on December 22, from 4-5 PM.

 Ah, it’s December and the Christmas markets in Bavaria are in full swing.
 The Alps are shrouded in cool mist and half-timbered houses are decked out in twinkly lights and boughs of mistletoe.
 Locals are huddled ’round their fires drinking hot glühwein as holiday tunes float through the air.

 Suddenly, the sound of synchronized cracking whips break the silence.
 Groups of Krampus and Perchten, Christmas devils and fur-clad Alpine monsters armed with bundles of twigs, rush into the crowded streets.
 The fiendish Christmas beasts dance through the crowds chasing rotten children and whipping them with stinging bundles of twigs.
 Adults laugh and stuff themselves with gingerbread as children run screaming in all directions.
 Yeah, Christmas in Germany has a bit of an edge.